 Only if you feel confident that it is safe to do so, you might decide to try beginning a conversation with your parent about their drinking, but only if they are not drinking.
 Pick a happy time when things are calm and try not to judge or be confrontational.
 You could start by saying you’ve noticed how much happier the atmosphere at home is and suggest that this is how it is when they are not drinking.
 It might just be enough of a trigger to make them start thinking about stopping their drinking.

-If your parent seems ready to make a change, you might want to encourage them to complete a self-assessment.
+If your parent seems ready to make a change, you might want to encourage them to complete the Drinkaware Drinking Check self-assessment tool.
 This can help to see if their drinking is putting their health at serious risk.
 It can also identify if they might be at high risk of alcohol dependence and only takes a few minutes to complete.

 It’s important to understand that a parent’s drinking is never your fault, or your responsibility.
 For someone to stop or reduce their drinking, they first need to acknowledge that there’s a problem and want to stop themselves.
 It is not your role to help them with their drinking, but it can help to know what support is out there.

 Above all, it’s important that you put your safety first, and talking to a trusted adult first about any concerns you have is always the safest option.

 Having a parent who drinks heavily and regularly can impact you in different ways.
 As a young person, you may well feel scared, worried, or confused about what’s going on at home.
 In fact, it’s thought that one in five young people in the UK lives with a parent whose drinking is at a hazardous or even higher level.1 It’s normal to feel angry, embarrassed, or upset about their drinking.
 These feelings can exist as an adult too.
 The important thing is to know that you’re not alone, and that there are people and organisations who can help.